xAlexxDev/AlexxAIO/README.md

 If you would like to donate then send to: 17qDZ8Kx2is2tSW3Rv4nhi4HnBhoPFWugL If you donated Thanks <3.
-Who helped: ePiC#1337, DinoZoid#0454
+Who helped: ePiC#1337, DinoZoid#0454 and others

-Current Version: v6
+Current Version: v7

 All features: Randomize Lines,
               Remove Duplicate Lines,